-Set aside on a technicality.
+Died in Chamber.
 See "Bill History" link below.

 The application of strict scrutiny legal protection to the fundamental right of parents to direct the upbringing, education, and care of their children is well established in nearly every state.
 But this standard is established through jurisprudence, and not as a matter of legislative law.

 Where state level jurisprudence has established this strict scrutiny protection, it is almost always based, in whole or in part, on federal Supreme Court precedent.
 This fundamental right, first articulated in Meyer v.
 Nebraska, 262 U.S. 390 (1923), has been more fully expounded through Pierce v.
 Society of Sisters, 268 U.S. 510 (1925), Prince v.
 Massachusetts, 321 U.S. 158 (1944) and a stream of other cases.

 But this standard is beginning to erode at the U.S. Supreme Court.
 The Troxel v.
 Granville decision, 530 U.S. 57 (2000), implicated this fundamental right, yet without application of the high strict scrutiny standard—the first time the two terms have been divorced in American jurisprudence.